-10,000 BLACK INTERNS This program, based in the UK, is dedicated to offering internships to black students to help kickstart their careers in investment management.
-GMO hosts an intern through 10,000 Black Interns to help develop a more diverse group of talent for the future.
-We regularly survey our employees for their perspectives on DEI and their experience at GMO to help inform future programming and training efforts.
-We conducted our latest Culture and Engagement Survey in 2021 and received strong positive feedback from our employees, as we have in prior surveys as well.
-In this year's survey, over 80% of employees reported they feel engaged with our firm and about 90% both feel proud of working for GMO and would recommend GMO as a good place to work.
-Additionally, just over 80% responded that they believe our DEI efforts are effective.
-We are pleased with these survey results as a reflection of our strong culture.
-GMO Diversity Measurement We believe diversity of thought, knowledge, experience, and background lead to better results for our firm and our clients.
+GMO Diversity Measurement We believe diversity of thought, knowledge, experience, and background leads to better results for our firm and our clients.
 We also recognize that the investment industry has historically not been particularly diverse.
 We are committed to doing our part to ensure our industry and communities experience diversity, equity, and inclusion.
 As described, we have programs in place to generate diversity in our talent acquisition practices and have established processes to ensure equity in compensation and development opportunities.
 We measure the results of these practices as well as our employee engagement.
 To the extent possible, given privacy laws in different jurisdictions and each employee's willingness to self-identify, we report on the diversity of our employees.
 Ultimately, we focus on encouraging and rewarding diversity, equity, and inclusion among teams in as many ways as possible.